 The short answer is no, floating shelves do not need wall studs.
 If you can attach them to studs, that's great!
 If not, grab wall anchors and use those to keep them secure to the wall.

 How do you attach floating shelves?

-There are several ways you can attach floating shelves.
-You can use angle brackets which is very easy, but you will see the brackets so it's not my favorite method, and it won't make them exactly floating since you will see the attachment method.
-My favorite way is to build a brace and attach that to the wall first.
+There are several different ways you can attach floating shelves to provide adequate shelf support.
+You can use an angle wall bracket which is very easy, but you will see the shelf brackets so it's not my favorite method, and it won't make them exactly floating since you will see the attachment method.
+My favorite way is to build a support frame or brace and attach that to the wall first.

-Are you ready to get going?
+Are you ready to get going with this shelf project?
 Ok, let's do this!

 (Affiliate links included in this post to make shopping for and completing this project easier.
 By purchasing through my links, you never pay a penny more.
 Thank you for supporting my blog.)

 These plans are to create (1) floating shelf that is approximately 32" long by 5.5" deep.
 You may need to adjust your measurements and quantities accordingly.

 Supplies to DIY Floating Shelves: